padabap/dotfiles/README.md

 - `.zshrc`: configuration file for Zsh, my preferred shell.
 - `alias.zsh`: Some alises I use.
 These could go in the `.zshrc` file, but I keep it separate for better readability.
 Since I use Oh My Zsh, I prefer to put any customizations in the `$ZSH_CUSTOM` directory.
 - `mac-preferences.sh`: A shell script to set my preferred MacOS preferences programatically
-- `iterm2_profiles.json`: My custom iTerm2 profiles
+- `iterm2_profiles.json`: My custom iTerm2 (my preferred Terminal replacement) profiles
-  - Customizations for `joycewoo-iterm-default`:
+  - Customizations for the profile `joycewoo-iterm-default`:
       - Use Solarized Dark theme
       - Use Source Code Pro font size 13
       - Save terminal logs to ~/Desktop/logs folder